What is Peyronies’s Disease?

 The causes of Peyronie’s disease are somewhat of a puzzle to medical researchers.
 However, many believe that possible causes include:

-- Autoimmune Disease – Some health specialists tend to believe that Peyronie’s disease is a part of an autoimmune disease.
+- Autoimmune Disease – Some health specialists tend to believe that Peyronie’s disease is a part of an autoimmune disease, see study here.
 Usually, the immune system is the way in which the body protects itself by finding and destroying viruses, bacteria and any other possibly harmful elements.
 Patients suffering from autoimmune diseases are prone to Peyronie’s disease when the body’s immune system fights the cells inside the penis.
 This may result in swelling of the penis leading to scarring.

 Studies have examined other Peyronie’s disease causes.
 However, medical experts are unclear about how these factors contribute to the condition:

 - Genetic predisposition associated with a family history of Dupuytren contracture.

 - Age- older people are more likely to scar as they heal.

 - Systemic vascular disease such as hypertension, high cholesterol, and

 - History of nongonococcal urethritis

 - Pain when having sexual intercourse or an erection